 Lacing Systems

-Easily overlooked, laces, as well as the lacing system of hooks and eyelets, play an essential role in fit and comfort.
+Easily overlooked, laces—as well as the system of hooks and eyelets—play an essential role in fit and comfort.
 If a shoe has a poor lacing system that is prone to loosening, you’ll find yourself having to readjust constantly on the trail.
 If the system itself doesn’t secure your heel very well, the up and down walking motion will create hot spots and blisters.
-If the culprit is just the laces themselves, it’s an easy fix: There are a number of good quality replacement laces available.
-But if the system design doesn’t hold your foot very well, we recommend looking elsewhere.
+If the culprit is just the laces themselves, it’s an easy fix: There are a number of quality replacement laces available.
+But if the system doesn’t hold your foot very well, we recommend looking elsewhere.

 Some models, including the Salomon X Ultra 4, have a single-pull lacing system.
-The design is totally convenient and we’ve had no more issues with durability than a traditional lace.
-One thing to keep in mind, however, is that you aren’t able to adjust the fit between eyelets, so the fit will be equally tight across the entire foot.
-Those with finicky feet that need to fine tune their laces to be comfortable may be best served avoiding quick lace designs.
+The design is highly convenient, and we’ve had no more issues with durability than we've experienced with traditional laces.
+One thing to keep in mind, however, is that you aren’t able to adjust the fit between eyelets, so the shoe will be equally tight across the entire foot.
+Those with finicky feet that need to fine-tune their laces to be comfortable may be best served by avoiding quick-lace designs.

 Hiking shoes (Salomon QuickLace)